- This event has passed.

 The Anne Klibanski Visiting Lecture Series was created to support and advance the careers of women.
 These lectures bring together faculty from institutions that have hosted Anne Klibanski Scholars with MGH scholars, on topics that overlap both research areas.

-Dr. Franco will present on “Pediatric thyroid cancer-Reprogramming Thyroid hormone action and metabolism throughout the lifespan.”
+Dr. Franco presented on “Pediatric thyroid cancer-Reprogramming Thyroid hormone action and metabolism throughout the lifespan.”

 - Discuss the metabolic impact of bariatric surgery on adolescents